ehiggs/ehiggs.github.io/_posts/2015-07-20-Python-Modules-In-Rust.markdown

 `pyx` module, configure `setuptools` to find it, and you're running at a much faster speed.
-If you take a look at the Cython code, set the types on the variables, turn off array bounds checking, and other tweaks, it competes with hand written C. It really is awesome.
+If you take a look at the Cython code, set the types on the variables, turn off array bounds checking, and other tweaks, it competes with hand written C. It's really awesome.

 {% gist 587e2b8982e7690a85dd %}

-## Rusta (rust-cpython)
+## Rust (rust-cpython)

-Writing this in Rust took some trial and error since it's so new.
+The best library I've found for writing modules in Rust is [rust-cpython](https://github.com/dgrunwald/rust-cpython/).
+Using it took some trial and error since it's so new and I wouldn't call myself a Rustacean just yet.
 But it was actually a very pleasant experience.
-With a little manipulation of the `Cargo.toml` file (used to define a reproducable build in Rust), you can build against Python 2, or Python 3.
+With a little manipulation of the `Cargo.toml` file (used to define a reproducable build in Rust), you can build against Python 2 or 3.
 None of the other wrappers, aside from Cython can do this.

-Finally here's how it looks in Rust:
+Finally, here's how the Fibonacci number generator looks in Rust:

 {% gist bde1733d977f84b5509b %}